Analysis: Pelosi’s delay tests public opinion on impeachment

 “If the speaker had sent the articles of impeachment over to the Senate immediately after they passed, Senate Republicans could have moved to dismiss,” he said Thursday.
 “There wouldn’t have been a fair or even a cursory trial.”

-After all Pelosi has done to bring House — and the nation — to this point, she is not about to let impeachment go so easily.
-She has put the House majority and her own speakership, her place in history, on the line.
+After all Pelosi has done to bring House — and the nation — to this point, she was not about to let impeachment go so easily.
+She put the House majority and her own speakership, her place in history, on the line.

-Pressed Thursday as she dashed into a morning meeting at the Capitol about her plans, Pelosi told reporters she knew “exactly when” she would be transmitting the articles to the Senate.

-“I’m not holding them indefinitely,” Pelosi told reporters later at the Capitol.
-“I’ll send them over when I’m ready.”
+In an interview the day after the House voted last month, Pelosi told The Associated Press that Trump would be “impeached forever.”

 EDITOR’S NOTE — AP Congressional Correspondent Lisa Mascaro has covered Congress since 2010.